10th January 2024 | Residential Property

 The conveyancing process can feel like a lengthy process when you’re in it.

-That said, this can vary significantly on a case-by-case basis as significant delays can occur in the conveyancing process for a variety of reasons.
+Generally, from the offer stage to completion, the conveyancing process can take six to twelve weeks.
+That said, this can vary significantly on a case-by-case basis, as significant delays in the conveyancing process can occur for a variety of reasons.

 If you’re a cash buyer, you’ll generally be able to complete the process more quickly than if you are buying a house with a mortgage.
+This is because the mortgage application process can lengthen the overall process.

 To avoid unnecessary delays, you should seek advice from and instruct a reputable conveyancing solicitor as soon as possible when you start the house buying or selling process.